EvolEcolGroup/data_paper_genetic_pipeline/Gronau_filters/Gronau_filters.md

 awk '{if ($1=='"${i}"') print $0}' ../autosomes_with_Gronau_filters.bed > autosomes_with_Gronau_filters_chr${i}.bed &
 done
 ```
-These split files are available in [bed_files](XXX).
-Depeding on the reference sequence, you would need to add "chr" in front of each chromosome number. **check which version we used on the cluster and transfer them to the folder**
+These split files are available in [bed_files](https://github.com/EvolEcolGroup/data_paper_genetic_pipeline/tree/main/Gronau_filters/bed_files).
+Depending on the reference sequence, you would need to add "chr" in front of each chromosome number.